Wence17/Wence17/README.md

 -->
 ## 🤝 Let’s Collaborate!

 I’m always open to learning and collaborating on projects.
-If you have an idea, especially in blockchain or web development, feel free to reach out!
+If you have an idea, feel free to reach out!

 ### 📫 Contact